 One of the most important aspects of running a business is ensuring a strong bottom line.
 This can’t happen if your accounting is always taking a negative hit.

-It’s time to put an end to accepting counterfeit checks.
+It is time to put an end to accepting counterfeit checks once and for all.

-Getting taken by fake checks costs people and businesses millions every year.
+Getting taken by fake checks costs people and businesses millions of dollars every year.
 Depositing bad checks costs you twice.
-You give away free goods and services.
+You give away free goods and services to unscrupulous customers.
 The bank turns around and rejects the check plus charges you a fee for processing it.

-When running a business, it’s difficult to avoid counterfeit checks.
+When running a business, it is difficult to avoid counterfeit checks.
 Find out and learn here how to spot fraudulent checks and avoid them at all costs.

 Look at the Edges of Counterfeit Checks